cs-ed/impacts-msrobertsGHS/README.md

 # Impacts on Society

-Describe your course including the name, description, and grade level.
 Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course

-AP Computer Science Principles, 10-12th grade
+AP Computer Science Principles (10th, 11th, 12th Grade)

-Big Idea 5: Impact of Computing

-As citizens of our communities, our country, and the world, we want our decisions to be well informed and well-reasoned.
-Whenever humans make decisions about things they value, there are conflicts and trade-offs.
-The field of ethics, the study of moral philosophy, has a long history of looking at how to identify and resolve such conflicts.
+“AP Computer Science Principles is an introductory college-level computing course that introduces students to the breadth of the field of computer science.
+Students learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.
+They incorporate abstraction into programs and use data to discover new knowledge.
+Students also explain how computing innovations and computing systems—including the internet—work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.” - College Board

+Prior computer science experience is not required to take this course.
+This course meets the “G” of the A-G requirement for UC/CSU.

+Prerequisite: A grade of C or better in Integrated Math I or Accelerated Math I

+This document is a lesson that I will implement while teaching the impacts of computing on society.
+It will address Big Idea 5, the impact of computing.

 ## Plan